home-assistant/home-assistant.io/source/_docs/automation/troubleshooting.markdown

 When an automation is run, all steps are recorded and a trace is made.
 From the UI choose **Configuration** which is located in the sidebar, then click on **Automation** to go to the automation editor or click this button directly: {% my automation badge %}

 Click on the clock icon next to an automation to enter the debugging screen.
-Alternatively click on **Show trace** directly from a Logbook automation entry.
+Alternatively, click on **Show trace** directly from a Logbook automation entry.

 ![Automation tracing example](/images/integrations/automation/automation-tracing.png)